Clinical Trials Can Pose Serious Risks to Volunteers

 - Were you referred to several doctors during your initial treatment and/or after the trial?

 Injured in a Clinical Trial?
-It May be Time to Contact an Attorney
+It May be Time to Contact a Clinical Trial Attorney

 If you or a loved one has participated in a clinical trial that has led to injury or wrongful death, you may be entitled to compensation.
 Contact Thomas J. Henry today for more information and a thorough case review.